-Accountability is not only vital to making sure both the organization and its shareholders see profits from the company’s operations, but it also minimizes liability.
-With lower risk of legal problems, the company’s revenue is safer and its public image more secure.
+Accountability is not only vital to make sure both the organization and its shareholders see profits from the company’s operations, but it also minimizes liability.
+With a lower risk of legal problems, the company’s revenue is safer and its public image more secure.

 Improving Corporate Governance

 There are many ways to improve your corporate governance in a way that will help investors be more confident in your company.
 Some basic tips include: